 The issue of net cost related to school lunch is related to approved state and federal aid, SED approved contract renewal percentages, menu pricing and student participation.
-Operations of the school lunch program for 2019-20 year ended with a deficit of \$130,663.
-Maintaining a break-even level represents a sucessful focus over several years to eliminate an annual operating deficit in the fund that, in the past, had occurred repeatedly.
-However, the loss of revenue coupled with the incease costs during the "remote" delivery of meals, promoted this Covid-related deficit.
-The two largest challenges this fund faces are changes in the rules governing the the charging of food being served to students ("lunch shaming") and therefore revenue as well as continued state required wage increase which impacts salary expenses.
-Our goal is to return to a break-even position moving forward.
+Operations of the school lunch program for 2020-21 year ended with a deficit of \$262,421.
+Maintaining a break-even level represents a successful focus over several years to eliminate an annual operating deficit in the fund that, in the past, had occurred repeatedly.
+However, the loss of revenue from the hybrid learning model coupled with the near-normal costs for classromm delivery of meals, promoted this Covid-related deficit.
+Our goal is to return to a break-even position moving forward as we emerge from these challenges.
+In the short-term the amount of funding from the general fund has increased to elimate the accumulated deficit over the next 2-3 year.